Unsure about your French table manners? Click Here to download > > How to avoid these 10 food etiquette mistakes !

 Or ochre, because this is its birthplace: you'll see it on the walls, on the hills (and if you've been hiking the Ochre Trail, on your shoes).

-Roussillon is one of those hilltop villages of Provence which is as beautiful from afar as it is from within.
+Roussillon is one of those hilltop villages of Provence which is as beautiful from afar as it is up close.
 Watch the sun's rays play along the village walls, especially at sunset.
-But from its streets, the progression of ochres will keep your eyes glued (and your feet tripping) as you try to understand how a single colour can be so diverse.

 No one knows why Roussillon has all the ochre, and the other villages of the Luberon do not.